 This page details what the best contractor accountancy services should look like.

-Opening a business bank account
+Guide to contracting -open a business bank account

-Once your company is set up, you can then open a company bank account.
+As part of this contracting guide, please note once your company is set up, you can then open a company bank account.

 Choosing a book-keeping/accounting system

-Set up a Business Tax account with HM Revenue & Customs
+Set up a Business Tax account with HM Revenue & Customs (HMRC)

-- VAT (see below regarding VAT registration)
+- VAT -see below regarding VAT registration.

-- PAYE / NIC (known as PAYE for Employers)
+- PAYE / NIC -known as PAYE for Employers.

-Registering for VAT
+Register for VAT

 The rule for VAT registration is that if you know your trading income will be over £85,000, you will need to register for VAT.
 However, you can also register for VAT voluntarily.

 Section 3 – limited company contracting -trading as a company

-Guide to contracting -invoicing your client
+Guide to contracting -Invoicing your client